Everything you need to know about the Clean Feed Policy

 Television Clean Feed Policy in Nepal

 On June 24, 2019, every TV channel in the Nepali household suddenly went blank or included a request to contact their cable operators.
 It was a protest by the cable TV operators in the country, following a warning 24 hours beforehand.
-The 24 hours cable-blackout was an attempt to show us what the new Advertisement Bill, if enforced would look like, according to Sudhir Parajuli, the then president of the Federation of Cable TV Association of Nepal.
-This is a bill regarding the “Television Clean Feed Policy“, and the Nepali government is determined to turn it into a policy.
+The 24-hour cable-blackout was an attempt to show us what the new Advertisement Bill, if enforced would look like, according to Sudhir Parajuli, the then-president of the Federation of Cable TV Association of Nepal.
+This is a bill regarding the “Television Clean Feed Policy“.

 Actually, the clean feed policy dates back to 2073 B.S.
 It was then published in the “Advertisement Regulation Act 2076” on Kartik 8, 2076 B.S for implementation.

-But first, what is Television Clean Feed Policy?
+But first, what is the Television Clean Feed Policy?

 Clean Feed, in its most basic form, means Television feed without any additional digital on-screen graphics or text in their transmissions.
 A TV station with a clean feed does not carry any television advertisements or breaks, or even underlying marquee texts on the screen.
 This is different from the Free Air Policy.
 For the record, under this, foreign TV channels require no subscription charge as they serve ads on their feed.